Heaphy Track Scheduled Bus Service Bus Services to the Heaphy Track, New Zealand

 Nearby is a limestone outcrop which is an interesting place to explore with remnants of old caves and waterfalls.
 Also keep an eye out for the "boot pole," a pole on which trampers have tied old boots over the years.

-Gouland Downs, Heaphy Track
+Heaphy Track Scenery

-Gouland Downs Hut to Saxon Hut Distance: 5 km
+Gouland Downs Hut to Saxon Hut

 Approximate time: 1.5 hours